ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/debugging/index.rst

 checks.

-Information on working in VS Code with the cluster `is available here <https://stash.ihme.washington.edu/projects/CCGUTS/repos/script_utils/browse/bin/submit_vscode_server.py>`_ and there is more in-depth information in the Onboarding Resources section of Vivarium Research, you can run Jupyter notebooks while creating the artifact from the command line.
+Information on working in VS Code with the cluster `is available here <https://stash.ihme.washington.edu/projects/CCGUTS/repos/script_utils/browse/bin/submit_vscode_server.py>`_ and there is more in-depth information in the `Onboarding Resources section of Vivarium Research <computing>`, you can run Jupyter notebooks while creating the artifact from the command line.
 This will allow you to run active checks on outputs as you create them.